 Compassionate Allowances (CAL) allow for rapid identification of diseases or medical conditions that meet Social Security’s standards for disability benefits.
 These might include cancers and other rare disorders that affect children that clearly fit the standards.
 CAL allows parents of these disabled children to receive help rapidly without the long wait times sometimes associated with determining eligibility.

 SSI Benefit Amount

 Once the child is deemed as being eligible for SSI, Social Security determines the monthly benefit amount based on the income of the parents since most children don’t have income.
-The income amounts are adjusted for inflation as needed by Social Security but are based on the number of parents and number of children in the household.
-You can see the chart here.
+The income amounts are adjusted for inflation as needed by Social Security but are based on the number of parents and the number of children in the household.
 There are certain instances when these income requirements may not apply or are different.

 Medicaid is a public benefit program that helps people who can’t afford healthcare or health insurance receive the care they need.
 Along with serving children with disabilities, Medicaid serves adults and children in foster care.
 Medicaid may also act as a secondary payer.
 Once a person’s primary health insurance policy stops paying, Medicaid can provide coverage for continuing care.